 Applying to this programme is quick and easy.
 Just complete these two steps:

-- (From October 16) Click on the blue "Apply" button to create a user account and add the programme to your account in the online application portal.
+- Click on the green "Apply" button to create a user account and add the programme to your account in the online application portal.

 - Submit the required documents to verify that you fulfill the entry requirements listed below.
 You can usually upload the required documents to your user account.

 - Completed bachelor’s degree including the equivalant of at least 90 Swedish university credits in Political Science, Sociology, International Relations, Human Rights or Peace and Conflict Studies, and at least 7.5 credits in scientific method within the field of Social Science.

 If you are currently completing the final year of your studies leading to such a degree, then you are welcome to apply.

 The most common tests and important scores that are accepted are:

 - IELTS (academic training), 6.5 (with no part of the test below 5.5)